 Explore Our investment Outlook

-The prospects of higher taxes and increased federal government spending under a Biden administration should generally boost demand for tax-advantaged municipal bonds (munis).
-We see specific opportunities in general obligation (GO) bonds of municipalities with strong balance sheets, ample reserves and high pension funding ratios.
-We also believe essential service revenue bonds (water/sewer, public power) offer important defensive characteristics.
-Among credit-sensitive munis, we believe spread levels continue to indicate value.
+We expect Biden administration plans for higher taxes and increased federal spending, including aid to struggling states, to drive continued demand for tax-advantaged munis.
+We believe general obligation (GO) bonds of municipalities with strong balance sheets, ample reserves and high pension funding ratios offer attractive opportunities.
+We also believe essential service revenue bonds (water/sewer, public power) provide important defensive characteristics.
+Among credit-sensitive munis, spread levels continue to indicate value, in our view.

 References to specific securities are for illustrative purposes only, and are not intended as recommendations to purchase or sell securities.
 Opinions and estimates offered constitute our judgment and, along with other portfolio data, are subject to change without notice.